This page contains affiliate links. Please read our disclosure for more info.

 We ended up diving 20 times around the world on our year long trip in 2008, but we haven’t had the opportunity since then and had almost forgotten how much we loved exploring the underwater world.

-On Koh Lanta in Thailand’s Andaman Sea we were determined to get back under the water despite being terrified that we’d completely forgotten how to dive.
-Maybe it would all come back to us but that’s not something we wanted to risk finding out in the ocean 18 metres below the surface.
+As scuba diving is one of the best things to do in Koh Lanta in Thailand’s Andaman Sea, we were determined to get back under the water.
+Although we were terrified that we’d completely forgotten how to dive.
+Maybe it would all come back to us, but that’s not something we wanted to risk finding out in the ocean 18 metres below the surface.

 We needed some help.